tldr-pages/tldr/pages/linux/mdbook.md

 `mdbook serve`

-- Watch markdown  files, auto build when file changes:
+- Watch a set of markdown files and automatically build when a file is changed:

 `mdbook watch`